 yoga class descriptions

-Finding the right teacher, level and style of yoga is critical to a successful yoga practice.
-We encourage you to try several different teachers to find the right fit for you.
-Our New Student Special makes it easy, allowing you to attend three classes for only $25!
+Finding a yoga class that is right level, style and taught by the right teacher for you is critical to a successful yoga practice.
+We encourage you to try several different teachers to find the right fit.
+Our New Student Special makes it easy, allowing you to attend three classes for only $30!